mhannum72/mylunch/README.md

 todo
 ====

+* Fix bug in the 'setdisplaypicture' code inside the grid object (it's not actually setting anything .. i think this causes the binary search to fail).

+* Expose a 'count' function in the grid that returns the number of pictures being displayed.
+If that is 1, firstGrid.attr == lastGrid.attr

+* Have the picture grid maintain first and last pictures as they are being added and removed.
+Maybe this should be like the carousel, and maybe I should have a very formalized 'addpicture', and 'removepicture' function.
+  I could additionally create a utility function which clears everything, and rips through a mealinfo array adding all of the pictures.
+Yes!
+I will do that..

 * I will put a box with rounded corners behind the grid maybe.
 The grid itself should be a little configureable: you pass in how many pictures you want displayed per row based on the size of the monitor.
 So the